Carnival

 Proscenium, 2022, 11″x14″, Ink, Vinyl Paint, and Acrylic on Polypropylene

-This body of work began as a nod to Rabelais, a French writer from the 1500s who included bodily topics such as food, sex, defecation, and slapstick violence in his novels.
-Some literary theorists claim that his grotesque humor came from medieval marketplace carnivals.
-At these events, an emphasis on the body—in contrast to the mind or soul—restored a sense of kinship among the masses.
-Similar festivals include Saturnalia, Mardi Gras, Rio’s Carnival, Holi, and Candy Kid Raves.
+This body of work began as a nod to Rabelais, a French author from the 1500s who wrote about bodily topics such as food, sex, defecation, and slapstick violence in comical ways that might appear gratuitous.
+Some literary theorists claim that his grotesque humor deliberately maintains a tradition from medieval marketplace carnivals where an emphasis on bodily functions, orifices, and appendages—in contrast to the mind or soul—restored a sense of kinship among the masses.

 Read about the early stages of this work